Q: What are we talking about here?

 A: We're not biased against your favorite team; we're actually biased against you personally, as well as your race, religion, city of origin, sexual activities, and your promiscuous mother.
 No, no, that's a joke.
 But since you must know, the statistical rankings here are based entirely on the NFL's play-by-play data, and are not adjusted to reflect bias for or against any particular team.
 Whenever formulas are adjusted, it is to improve their performance over nine years of data for over 250 team seasons, and changes are not geared toward screwing over any one team.

 On the other hand, all of the writers here are fans first, and it has always been the policy of Football Outsiders to be very upfront about which teams we root for.
 Here is a list, just in case readers want to go looking for hints of bias:

-Q: What's the deal with all the mentions of Brown University (or Sean Morey and Zak DeOssie)?
+Q: What's the deal with all the mentions of Brown University (or James Develin and Zak DeOssie)?

 A: The initial founders of Football Outsiders, for the most part, were brothers at Zeta Delta Xi at Brown University (creator Aaron Schatz, designer Benjy Rose, cartoonist Jason Beattie, and original Scramble for the Ball writers Ian Dembsky and Al Bogdan).
-Zak DeOssie and James Develin are the only two Brown alumni currently on NFL rosters.
-Brown doesn't send a lot of people to the pros compared to the school that ranks second in FO connections (Michigan) so we end up talking about these obscure players a lot.
+James Develin and Zak DeOssie are the only two Brown alumni currently on NFL rosters.
+Brown doesn't send a lot of people to the pros, so we end up talking about these obscure players a lot.